J Visa Exchange Program

 To qualify for a J-1 Research Scholar or Short-Term Scholar visa under IREX’s program, applicants must:

-• Possess sufficient English-language abilities to live in the U.S., engage with Americans, and be successful in the research exchange program
+• Possess sufficient English-language abilities to live in the U.S., engage with Americans, and be successful in the research exchange program.

 Who We Work With

-• Eligible organizations to host exchange visitors under IREX’s program include research institutions, corporate research facilities, museums, libraries, postsecondary accredited academic institutions, and similar institutions.
+• Eligible organizations include research institutions, corporate research facilities, museums, libraries, postsecondary accredited academic institutions, and similar institutions.

 • Site visits may be required at the application stage and/or during the program.